 /plugins to ensure you fully simulate the remote site locally.
 The backup point includes all the WP core files, too—it's a complete install.

-Uncompress the backup package and point your local WP server (MAMP, Trellis, VVV) at the new site directory.
+Uncompress the backup package and point your local WP server (Valet, Trellis, VVV) at the new site directory.

 Create a local copy of the remote site's MySQL database

 Now that you have the WordPress files in a local dir, it's time to snag the database used by the live site, too.
 The WPE backup point does include a copy of the db under

 wp-content/mysql.sql but I find it's easier to use phpMyAdmin, to get a little more control over how the export is formatted.
 Inside the WPE admin panel, there's a link directly to the WPE phpMyAdmin.
 Under the 'Export' tab in phpMyAdmin, you'll see the option to download a direct copy of the live db.
 Choose the 'custom' option so you can pick just the main db.
 You want the one that starts with 'wp_', not 'snapshot_'... the snapshot one is a WPE system file.

 Most likely the default custom export settings will be ok, but you should pick a Compression option, to speed the download and import process.
 On the local side, fire up your local phpMyAdmin and import the downloaded file.
 If it's a big db and you're running MAMP, there's a good chance the db will exceed MAMP's mystifyingly small upload limits.
 In the free edition of MAMP you can easily update your php ini files, and in the paid version of MAMP you will need to use the 'template' interface.
 Also worth noting it's simple to import a MySQL db through the command line.

 Modify the local WP config to remove WPE system settings

 Here's the tricky part: removing any remaining WPE artifacts that might interfere with viewing the local site.
 WPE adds a lot of their own variables inside